-□ I will wear my lab coat, gloves, mask and face shield at all times while working in the laboratory.
+□ I will wear my lab coat, gloves, and mask always while working in the laboratory.

-□ I will wash my hands prior to leaving the laboratory (such as prior to bathroom breaks), and will wash my hands upon re-entry into the laboratory.
+\Box I will wash my hands prior to leaving the laboratory (such as prior to bathroom breaks), and will wash my hands upon re-entry into the laboratory.

-$\Box$ I will maintain 6 feet of distance from other people as often as possible.
+\Box I will maintain 6 feet of distance from other people as often as possible.